Swimmin' Pools, Movie Stars...

-Swimmin' Pools, Movie Stars... is an album by the American musician Dwight Yoakam, released in 2016.
+Swimmin' Pools, Movie Stars... is the 20th studio album by the American musician Dwight Yoakam, released in 2016.
 Yoakam considered it his first bluegrass album.
 Aside from the cover of "Purple Rain", the album is a collection of bluegrass versions of older Yoakam songs.

 The album peaked at No. 62 on the Billboard 200.

 Production

 The album was produced by Yoakam, Gary Paczosa, and Jon Randall.
 Yoakam and his band recorded their cover of "Purple Rain" on the day that Prince died—Yoakam saw the news on television as he was leaving for the studio.